python/cpython/Doc/library/socket.rst

-The Python interface is a straightforward transliteration of the Unix system call and library interface for sockets to Python's object-oriented style: the :func:`socket` function returns a :dfn:`socket object` whose methods implement the various socket system calls.
+The Python interface is a straightforward transliteration of the Unix system call and library interface for sockets to Python's object-oriented style: the :func:`.socket` function returns a :dfn:`socket object` whose methods implement the various socket system calls.
 Parameter types are somewhat higher-level than in the C interface: as with :meth:`read` and :meth:`write` operations on Python files, buffer allocation on receive operations is automatic, and buffer length